-- PBDA may, where feasible, solicit additional applications from qualified providers utilizing competing and more cost-effective technologies. - PBDA may, where feasible, identify the project area as a gap location and incorporate it into a state-sponsored project area where the state will construct vertical assets and broadband infrastructure for lease back to interested ISPs. - The process for declining a sub-grantee proposal that exceeds the threshold where an alternative technology is less expensive will be conducted through the deconfliction process outlined in Section 2.4.1. - The plan for engaging sub-grantees to revise their proposals and ensure locations do not require a subsidy. - The process for selecting a proposal that involves a less costly technology and may not meet the definition of Reliable Broadband.
+- PBDA may, where feasible, solicit additional applications from qualified providers utilizing competing and more cost-effective technologies. - PBDA may, where feasible, identify the project area as a gap location and incorporate it into a state-sponsored project area where the state will construct vertical assets and broadband infrastructure for lease back to interested ISPs. - The process for declining a sub-grantee proposal that exceeds the threshold where an alternative technology is less expensive will be conducted through the deconfliction process outlined in Section 2.4.1. - The formation of a plan for engaging sub-grantees to revise their proposals and ensure locations do not require a subsidy.
+The plan will involve engaging each sub-grantee throughout the Preliminary Application process as needed to revise submitted proposals and to ensure that locations do not require additional subsidies.
+In cases where competing applications that involve extremely high-cost thresholds are indeed exceeded by an applicant, the opposing applicant (assuming lower cost and alternate, non-fiber technology) would be awarded.
+Where extremely high-cost thresholds are exceeded and only a single application is received, PBDA may use its gap program to attract alternative investments using reverse auction and/or state-sponsored development. - The process for selecting a proposal that involves a less costly technology and may not meet the definition of Reliable Broadband.